stan0fHope/CS211Projecct/README.md

 # CS211Projecct
-Comparison of Laplace &amp; Gaussian mechanisms on workload of queries
+Comparison of Laplace & Gaussian mechanisms on workload of queries on dataset containing 911 calls in Montgomery County PA